/// Introduction ///

-Many processes in the hydrogen sector rely on complex calculation methods, as a simplification of hydrogen as an ideal gas should be avoided, due to: - the often high operating pressures - the reverse Joule-Thomson effect - the often cryogenic process temperatures - ...
+Many processes in the hydrogen sector require complex calculations, since simplifying hydrogen as an ideal gas should be avoided due to the high operating pressures.
+Additional factors include, for example, the reverse Joule-Thomson effect and the often cryogenic process temperatures.

 The tools on this website are designed to perform calculations directly online using real data in order to obtain precise results with little effort.